RXCORE/GET-N-CLEAN-DATA/CodeBook.md

 ## 3.)
 Investigate

-After the data had been processed, It is now time to Identify what kind of data are in those files.
+After the data had been processed, the data is meaningful.
+It is now time to Identify what kind of data are in those files.
 Lets start.

 ### subject_train.txt